dansteingart/without_the_hot_air/pages_md/SEwtHA_39.md

 We can use power generated from the empty basin to pump extra water into the full basin at high tide, and similarly use power from the full basin to pump down the empty basin at low tide.
 This self-pumping would boost the total power delivered by the facility without ever needing to buy energy from the grid.
 It’s a delightful feature of a two-pool solution that the optimal time to *pump* water into the high pool is high tide, which is also the optimal time to *generate* power from the low pool.
 Similarly, low tide is the perfect time to pump down the low pool, and it’s the perfect time to generate power from the high pool.
 In a simple simulation, I’ve found that a two-lagoon system in a location with a natural tidal range of 4 m can, with an appropriate pumping schedule, deliver a *steady* power of 4.5 W/m<sup>2</sup> (MacKay, 2007a).
 One lagoon’s water level is always kept above mean sea-level; the other lagoon’s level is always kept below mean sealevel.
 This power density of 4.5 W/m<sup>2</sup> is 50% bigger than the maximum possible average power density of an ordinary tide-pool in the same lo-

-<span class="figurenumber">Table G.11.</span> Power density offered by the pumping trick, assuming the boost height is constrained to be the same as the tidal amplitude.
-This assumption applies, for example, at neap tides, if the pumping pushes the tidal range up to the springs range.
+<div class='caption'><span class="figurenumber">Table G.11.</span> Power density offered by the pumping trick, assuming the boost height is constrained to be the same as the tidal amplitude.
+This assumption applies, for example, at neap tides, if the pumping pushes the tidal range up to the springs range.</div>

 <img src="figure304.png" width="432" height="113" />
 cation (3 W/m<sup>2</sup>).
 The steady power of the lagoon system would be more valuable than the intermittent and less-flexible power from the ordinary tide-pool.